fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0b.md

 The form has no <i>action</i> or <i>method</i> attributes to define how and where to send the input data.

-Open the <i>Network</i>-tab and empty it by clicking the 🚫 symbol.
+Open the <i>Network</i>-tab and empty it.
 When you now create a new note, you'll notice that the browser sends only one request to the server.

 ![](../../images/0/26e.png)